Marybalure/maryrepo/README.md

-hi this is Mary.Just changed my public repo to privat.
+hi this is Mary.Just changed my public repo to private.
+CHecking the github configuration.